Application & Instructions

 - All holders of J-1 visas are required to have emergency medical and health insurance coverage the entire time they are in the United States.
 The U.S. government specifies the minimum coverage required.
 You will have to verify your acknowledgment of your responsibility to obtain insurance coverage when you submit Part II, and will have to demonstrate with original documentation that you have adequate coverage upon your arrival at Baruch.
 Please note: failure to obtain the required insurance will place you in violation of your visa status.
 Learn more about the documentation of insurance for your visa application.

 U.S. consular officials require specific kinds of documentation regarding the source of funding for your expenses while you are studying at Baruch.
-The SEVIS officers at Baruch will not issue you a DS-2019 or I-20 unless they believe that you have provided documentation of your ability to pay for your stay in New York that will satisfy U.S. consular officials.
+The Responsible Officer at Baruch will not issue you a DS-2019 or I-20 unless she believes that you have provided documentation of your ability to pay for your stay in New York that will satisfy U.S. consular officials.

 The most important things to remember are that you must sign the original printed copy of your Confidential Declaration and Certification of Finance, and have signed the original printed copy of the Affidavit of Personal Sponsorship if you submit one, and must provide original documents along with your Confidential Declaration.
 Photostatic or facsimile copies of original documents will NOT be accepted.